-4 Move a worksheet's tab.

-- 1. Click on the Population tab (you may have to do this twice). - 2.
-Drag to the left.
+- 4 Move a worksheet's tab. - 1.
+Click on the Population tab (you may have to do this twice). - 2.
+Hold the mouse button down and drag to the left.
 As you drag you'll notice an icon of a page and a black arrow telling you where the tab will be placed. - 3.
 Release the mouse button to move the tab to the location of your choice.